psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall require redirect URIs to use the https scheme;

     **NOTE**: The Financial-grade API server may limit the scopes for the purpose of not implementing certain APIs.

-    **NOTE**: Section 4.1.3 of [RFC6749] does not provide guidance regarding `code reuse`, but this document provides limitation on `code reuse` in Section 3.1.3.2 of [OIDC].

-    **NOTE**: If replay identification of the authorization code is not possible, it is desirable to set the validity period of the authorization code to one minute or a suitable short period of time.
-The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used.

     **NOTE**: The opaqueness requirement for the access token does not preclude the server to create a structured access token.